 Based on the best-selling pair of memoirs from father and son David and Nic Sheff, Beautiful Boy chronicles the heartbreaking and inspiring experience of survival, relapse, and recovery in a family coping with addiction over many years.
 Starring Steve Carell, Timothée Chalamet, Maura Tierney and Amy Ryan.

-Friday, May 29 at 8:00 PM at the Michigan!
+Plays Monday, May 4 at 7:30 PM at the Michigan!

-Wednesday, June 3rd 2020 at 7:30 PM Presented by Zingerman’s
+Wednesday, June 3 at 7:30 PM Presented by Zingerman’s